 He’s had two heart attacks and is at high risk for a third.
 His doctors found the state of his heart justified five-way bypass surgery.
 They consider their patient to be permanently disabled.

 The insurance company argues that there is “no evidence” that being a senior vice president at a major publication “involves more than occasional standing and walking,” as quoted by the report.

-Glenn’s counsel diagnoses the problems as insurance companies deliberately denying payment until the customer settles for a tiny fraction of the insurance they actually paid for.
+Glenn’s counsel cites the problem as insurance companies deliberately denying payment until the customer settles for a tiny fraction of the insurance benefits which they are entitled.

 It’s a question of people being worn down by an entity that doesn’t get worn down, counsel says.
-Insurance companies don’t get financially and emotionally stress.
+Insurance companies don’t experience t financial and emotional stress.
 Businesses don’t have heart attacks.
-All too often, the only way to counter such a business model is to remember that the law can work for you.
+All too often, the only way to counter such a business model is to fight back.

 Fighting back against denial of long-term disability